 Trained in the United States and France, Louise Billaud studied under the guidance of her future husband, French-born American pianist and Steinway Artist Jean-Paul Billaud, professor emeritus at the University of Alaska.
 Through him she felt the influence of his former teachers: French Masters Marguerite Long, Jacques Février who studied under Maurice Ravel, Alfred Cortot, and Polish pianist Auguste de Radwan who had worked in Vienna with the famed Theodor Leschetizky.

 Along with academic degrees awarded with highest honors, she was laureate of several piano competitions.
-She took first prize in the Maxim Shapiro Memorial Piano Competition, second in the International Piano Recording Competition, first prize in the Bartók-Kabalevsky International Piano Competition and was semi-finalist in the International Web Concert Hall Competition.
+She took first prize in the Maxim Schapiro Memorial Piano Competition, second in the International Piano Recording Competition, first prize in the Bartók-Kabalevsky International Piano Competition and was semi-finalist in the International Web Concert Hall Competition.
 She was also honored with the Award for Exemplary Performance from Radford University.

 She has performed in the United States and Europe and was featured artist in several music festivals in France.
 Primarily a solo and lecture recitalist she has performed as concerto soloist with orchestra and in chamber music performances.
 Having a special interest in diabetes research, Louise Billaud has taken recital programs on tour for the benefit of the American Diabetes Association.